BEF Carbon Credit Portfolio

 Supporting Alaskan Tribal Nations through carbon credit revenue

-From beaches to high elevation terrain, the Kootznoowoo Project protects 20,159 acres across Prince of Wales Island, Alaska.
-8,000 acres of the project include rare, old-growth forest.
-The project is owned by the native Haida and Tlingit people and managed in partnership with the U.S. Forest Service.
-The carbon revenue supports the native population of about 500 living in the village of Andoon through job and scholarship opportunities.
+The native Haida and Tlingit people own this project and manage it in partnership with the U.S. Forest Service.
+Revenue from credit sales support the native population of about 500 people living in the village of Andoon through job and scholarship opportunities.

 ACR